11 Essentials for Your Spring Maintenance Checklist

 Weep holes may be the tiniest feature of many sliding windows and vinyl replacement windows, but they serve a big function.
 The little holes, located on the exterior bottom of the frame, are an outlet for rainwater to drain away from the home, but they often can become clogged up with debris.
 To make sure they’re working properly, spray the outside of the window with a garden hose – a steady stream of clean water should exit from the holes.
 If it doesn’t, use a wire hanger or compressed air to force the blockage out.
 Re-test with fresh water to ensure they’re completely cleaned.

 Tune Up the Lawn Mower

 A few upgrades to your lawn mower in early spring will extend the life of the machine and give your grass a cleaner cut.
 At the start of the season, empty any old gasoline left over from the previous year into a clearly-marked container and replace it with fresh fuel.
 Next, change the oil, this should be done every 25 hours of use or so.
 Run the mower for a few minutes to get the oil warmed up, which will help it to drain more smoothly.
 Last, swap out the old air filter and change the spark plug.
 Spark plugs can be found at the hardware store for about $3, and are critical in starting and running the engine.
-Get the full lawn mower tune-up list here.
+Keep it ready for spring and fall with this lawn mower maintenance checklist.